I Love Walking In France

 Curemonte

 During the Hundred Years War in the middle of the fifteenth century, many villages in France were destroyed, including la Combe, where life in this part of the world was centred.
-Today, only the twelfth-century church remains.
+Today, only the twelfth-century church in nearby Branceilles remains.
 The villagers moved a short distance to the site of present-day Curemonte, building homes around three châteaux constructed during the fourteenth and fifteenth centuries.

 Boats reflecting in the river at Beaulieu-sur-Dordogne